The terms and conditions on this page form part of our Usage Terms.

 30-day trial period

 All subscriptions include an initial 30-day trial period which, if free, will not be counted toward the 12-month commitment.
-In general, all documents are provided in both Word and PDF format during the initial trial period, although we reserve the right to provide documents in PDF format only during the trial period.
+We reserve the right to provide documents in PDF format only during the trial period.

 You are only permitted to use any content that you receive through Smarter Drafter while your Smarter Drafter subscription is active.
 Any use of content created through Smarter Drafter after your subscription has expired will be a breach of copyright and legal action may be taken.